ALegkikh/xaml-docs/controls/radmap/features/information-layer/extended-data.md

 # Extended Data

 The __MapShape__ object exposes a property called __ExtendedData__.
 It allows you to attach additional data to the shape.
-For example, if a shape represents a country on the map, you can use the __ExtendedData__ property to attach information about the country such as Area, Capitol, Population etc. Later this data can be accessed through the __ExtendedData__ property.
+For example, if a shape represents a country on the map, you can use the __ExtendedData__ property to attach information about the country such as Area, Capital, Population etc. Later this data can be accessed through the __ExtendedData__ property.

 >tip To learn more about the __MapShape__ objects read [here]({%slug radmap-features-map-shapes%}).